List of birds of Utah: Woodpeckers

 Woodpeckers are small to medium-sized birds with chisel-like beaks, short legs, stiff tails, and long tongues used for capturing insects.
 Some species have feet with two toes pointing forward and two backward, while several species have only three toes.
 Many woodpeckers have the habit of tapping noisily on tree trunks with their beaks.
-Thirteen species have been recorded in Utah.
+Fourteen species have been recorded in Utah.